Questions tagged [rocket]

 1 vote

-Does an engine that combines an air-breathing rocket and non-air-breathing rocket exist?
+Does any engine combine an air-breathing rocket and a non-air-breathing rocket?

-Does a rocket engine that combines air-breathing and non-air-breathing modes exist?
-The advantage would be it would have to carry a smaller tank and less oxygen, leaving more room for payload on a ...
+Does any rocket engine combine air-breathing and non-air-breathing modes?
+The advantage would be it would have to carry a smaller tank and less oxygen, leaving more room for payload on a weight basis.

 3 votes